Yes, it was indeed a galore ‘braai’ weekend, because we had a ‘braai’ on Thursday, Friday, Saturday and Sunday.

 Roosterkoek in the making

-We’ve decided that tonight would be a great time to start celebrating our 25th anniversary (it was still a couple of days before our actual date), but who’s looking at the calendar ☺️.
-We’ve celebrated with a well-known drink in South Africa … namely Amarula.
+We’ve decided that tonight would be a great time to start celebrating our 25th anniversary (it was still a couple of days before our actual date), but who’s looking at the calendar?
+We’ve celebrated with a well-known drink in South Africa … Amarula.

 Amarula liqueur

 Amarula is a cream liqueur from South Africa.
-It is made with sugar, cream and the fruit of the African marula tree (Sclerocarya birrea) which is also locally called the Elephant tree or the Marriage Tree … see, very appropriate!
+It is made with sugar, cream and the fruit of the African marula tree (Sclerocarya birrea) which is also locally called the Elephant tree or the Marriage Tree … very appropriate, don’t you think?

 Sunday:

-Today was a lazy day!
-It was quite hot and we’ve put our chairs under the shade of a tree close to the fire, got our reading books out and just enjoyed the moment … all of this, while Berto was making a delicious ‘potjie’ (the traditional South African dish cooked in a round cast iron black pot).
+Today was a lazy and relaxed day.
+It was quite hot and we’ve put our chairs under the shade of a tree close to the fire, got our books out and just enjoyed the moment.
+Berto was also making a delicious ‘potjie’ (the traditional South African dish cooked in a round cast iron black pot).

 Our meat potjie is slowly cooking on the hot coals

-This was our last day in ‘Die Hel’ and we’ve used almost all of our food by now … and with the nearest town approximately 3 hours away, we could not pay a visit to the shop quickly.
+This was our last day in ‘Die Hel’ and we’ve used almost all of our food by now.
+With the nearest town approximately 3 hours away, we could not pay a visit to the shop quickly.
 So, we had to make the best from what we had left over.
-A lamb potjie with sausage, carrots and potatoes sounded like a good idea!
+A lamb potjie with sausage, carrots and potatoes sounded like a good idea.

 Our potjie was a great last meal for our (big) braai weekend

-We had a wonderful time, seeing new places and experiencing (sometimes hair raising) adventures … look out for our complete posts on this road trip where we’ve celebrated our 25th anniversary!
+We had a such an amazing time – seeing new places and experiencing wonderful adventures.
+(Look out for our series of posts on this road trip where we’ve celebrated our 25th anniversary).

-Cheers on a great getaway and being married for 25 years!
+Cheers on a great getaway, plenty of ‘braai’ opportunities and being married for 25 years